 Cart abandonment rate, in some cases, can go as high as 80%.

-Most of these are the results of poor customer services and untimely responses.
+Most of these are the results of poor customer service and untimely responses.
 For medium and large-sized businesses, customer support software is an ideal tool for addressing customer queries and resolving them.

 The primary goal of creating automated responses is to take the load off human agents while dealing with regular queries.
 These are suggested articles or recommended answers relevant to customer queries before they connect with an agent.
 These recommendations are based on AI algorithms.
 Simply put, they make for an intermediate technology between a self-search knowledge base and an automated chatbot.